bluz71/bluz71.github.io/_posts/2017-06-02-the-benefits-of-neovim.md

 --------------------------------------
 Neovim provides live substitution previews.

-To enable, add the following to your *vimrc*:
+To enable, add the following to your *vimrc:*
 ```viml
 if has("nvim")
     set inccommand=nosplit